Technology continues to grow and get smarter, and businesses must adapt to it and improve their processes, including sales.

 Speaking of meetings, sometimes face-to-face is best.
 But with business being conducted across the country--and across the world--getting that face-to-face time can be a struggle.
 With a video and Web conferencing tool like Zoom you can meet with multiple people no matter where they are.
 The tool also allows participants to share screens and even host webinars.

 In sales meetings, presentations are often given to communicate your business's unique value or demonstrate how a product works.
 But a text-heavy PowerPoint can be boring and won't keep people's attention for long.

 In fact, Neo Mammalian Studios finds people process visuals 60,000 times faster than text.
 A tool like Prezi can help with this, as it's focused on visual storytelling.
 Prezi allows sales teams to share information in an engaging and memorable way, leading to more productive meetings and more sales.

 When you've finally nailed down a sale, the last thing you want is for that contract to get tied up in someone's email inbox.
 Instead, using an automatic tool like DocuSign makes the process of getting the contract signed and completed much smoother.

-From the tool, you can send a document, get the customer to sign it and even redline it all electronically.
+From the tool, you can send a document and get the customer to sign it and even redline it, all electronically.
 You'll avoid hassle and get your sale finalized faster.

 What's your favorite sales tool?
 How has it helped you improve your processes and drive more business?
 Let me know in the comments below: